Emergency situation

 Shopejer

-If you need to update prices on many products at once, you can do it easily via CSV import in Shoporama.
-This is a great time saver if you get new prices from your supplier, need to make a seasonal adjustment or need to update cost prices.
-Here we show you exactly how to do it step by step and how to avoid the classic VAT error.
+If you need to update prices for many products at once, you can easily do so via CSV import in Shoporama.
+This saves a lot of time if, for example, you receive new prices from your supplier, need to make seasonal adjustments, or need to update cost prices.
+Here, we’ll show you exactly how to do it step by step and how to avoid the classic VAT mistake.

 1. Create your CSV file

-The file should contain two columns: the product SKU number (item number) and the new price, separated by a semicolon.
-We recommend including a header line so Shoporama can automatically recognize the fields:
+The file must contain two columns: the product’s SKU number (item number) and the new price, separated by a semicolon.
+We recommend including a header row so that Shoporama can automatically recognize the fields:

-Important: Use periods as decimal separators, not commas.
-Do not use thousand separator.
-Save the file as .csv.
-If your numbers are in commas (e.g. 199.90), you can check "Amount is in Danish format" when uploading.
+Important: Use a period as the decimal separator, not a comma.
+Do not use a thousands separator.
+Save the file as a .csv.
+If your numbers are formatted with commas (e.g., 199,90), you can check the box for "Amounts are in Danish format" during upload.

 2. Upload the file in Shoporama